zenodea/login_system/README.md

   - Phone Number
 - All the values of the account (with the exception of the username) are changable.
 - All User data is stored in a database (MySQL)
-- All data store is encrypted with AES, and only visible to user.
+- All the sensitive data the user provides are stored encrypted (email, phone number, password)
+  - Specifically the email and phone number, they are stored via a symmetrical encryption method.
+This method utilises the password of the user as its key.
+This allows the information of the user to be only visible by them.
 - XSS secure.
 - CSRF secure.
 - SQLi secure.